rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

                 subject: 'Deployment Notification',
                 to: 'user@example.com

-** Upstream and downstream job:
+*Upstream and downstream job:
--> An upstream job is a configured project that triggers a project as part of its execution.
+->An upstream job is a configured project that triggers a project as part of its execution.
--> A downstream job is a configured project that is triggered as part of a execution of pipeline.
+->A downstream job is a configured project that is triggered as part of a execution of pipeline.
   We can configure one or more projects as downstream jobs in Jenkins.

 Q. where is agent in jenkins:
 -> In Jenkins terminology, an agent is a machine that is set up to execute Jenkins jobs.
--> The agent can be a physical or virtual machine, a container, or even a cloud instance.
+   The agent can be a physical or virtual machine, a container, or even a cloud instance.
 -> It can be /var/jenkins/agent/e2e-pipeline , but it varies according to your environment.
    It is the working directory of the agent.
 Enter e2e-pipeline in Label.
 Select Launch agents via SSH in Launch method.
 -> In Jenkins, go to Manage Jenkins, then Manage Nodes, then click New Node.
 Here you can give your agent node a name, then select Permanent Agent and click OK.

 *Agents:
 1. Agent any: Runs pipeline/stage in any available agent.
 2. Agent docker: It uses docker container as a executer to pipeline stage
 3. Agent label: executes the stage on only labelled nodes, when you provide agent label each stage will mandatorily uses label node.
 4. Agent none: indicates there is no global agent for entire pipeline & each stage must specify its own agent.
 5. Agent parallel: It run stages parallelly at a time.

 Stage: Defines particular stage (Build/test/deploy) of our job.